Does Medicare Cover Chronic Care Management (CCM)?

 - Atrial fibrillation

 The definition of a chronic condition can vary, so even if your condition is not on this list, it may still be a Medicare-covered condition.
 Chronic conditions are often a result of activities such as tobacco use, excessive alcohol consumption or poor nutrition and eating habits.
-According to the CDC, 40 percent of adults in the United States have two or more chronic diseases, while 60 percent have one chronic disease.
+According to a 2022 article from the National Association of Chronic Disease Directors, nearly 60% of adults in the United States have at least one chronic disease.

 Medicare Advantage Coverage